Getting started with Angular Avatar component

 Note: If the ngcc tag is not specified while installing the package, the Ivy Library Package will be installed and this package will throw a warning.

-Add avatar into application
+Add Avatar into application

-file to render avatar component.
+Modify the template in app.component.ts file to render Avatar component.

 [src/app/app.component.ts]